 Speaking of talking to people, how well do you know your neighbors?
 If you make friends with them, they can keep an eye on your home when you are gone.
 Be sure to return the favor!
 More friends means less crime.

 Go to a search engine like Google.com or DuckDuckGo.com, and type in “how to outsmart a burglar”

 If you’re interested in a security assessment at your home or business in Tulsa or Northeast Oklahoma, please give our professionals at Holder’s Total Security a call 918-663-8660.
-Please visit our website at Holdersecurity.com for more information.
+Visit Holdersecurity.com for more information.